 5. How Baby Boomer Feel About Social Media

 Baby boomers are overwhelmingly optimistic about the role that social media will play in their lives.
-They believe that it will help them stay connected with the world around them, keep up with current events, and be able to connect with friends and family in new ways.
+They feel it will allow them to stay connected to the world around them, stay up to date on current events, and connect with friends and family in new ways.

 According to a recent study, 84% of baby boomers believe that social media will have a positive impact on their lives.